Complexity of Anchored Crossing Number and Crossing Number of Almost Planar Graphs: Main Proof: the Hardness Reduction

-Regarding \eqref{it:rbordering}, we first note that the graph $(F_k,B)$ is symmetric along the vertical axis, except the paths of~$\ca Q$.
-Since the paths of $\ca Q$ are handled only after our point, we can now assume full symmetry and prove the claim only for the right-hand side of $(F_k,B)$, as depicted in \Cref{fig:Fk-order}, and then multiply the crossings by~$2$.
+\ifx\proof\inlineproof \begin{claimproof}[Proof of \eqref{it:rbordering}] We first note that the graph $(F_k,B)$ is symmetric along the vertical axis, except the paths of~$\ca Q$.
+Since the paths of $\ca Q$ are handled only after point \eqref{it:rbordering}, we can now assume full symmetry and prove the claim only for the right-hand side of $(F_k,B)$, as depicted in \Cref{fig:Fk-order}, and then multiply the number of crossings by~$2$.